mlanini/OGIS/README.md

 # OGIS
-Project file, data and ancillary for building orienteering maps with QGIS 3.x (EXPERIMENTAL, NOT MATURE YET!).
+Project file, data and style sheets for building orienteering maps with QGIS 3.x (EXPERIMENTAL, NOT MATURE YET!).